sjbylo/lab-ocp4/README.md

 ## Configure the workshop

-You can also Ensure the workshop is configured correctly to allow enough time and resources for the duration of the workshop.
+You must ensure the workshop is configured correctly to allow enough time and resources for the duration of the workshop.
+If you don't check this, some or all of the  participants may not be able to access the workshop!

 Check the current workshop configuiration with: